hiscom/business/annotations-use-cases/use-case-template.md

 ## 1.1.
 Description

-[*One to two sentences that briefly describe the use case, including the primary actor’s goal*]
+[*One to two sentences that briefly describe the use case, including the primary actor’s goal*.]

 ## 1.2.
 Trigger

-[*Describe the event that initiates the use case*]
+[*Describe the event that initiates the use case.*]

 ## 1.3.
 Stakeholders

 ### 1.3.1.
 Primary actor

-[*Designate the actor whose goal is satisfied in this use case, and has the most significant interest in the outcome*]
+[*Designate the actor whose goal is satisfied in this use case, and has the most significant interest in the outcome.*]

 ### 1.3.2.
 Additional/supporting actors